Knockout City: Development and release

 Knockout City was developed by Velan Studios, which had previously released Mario Kart Live: Home Circuit in 2020.
 The team, which has about 85 employees, spent four years developing the game.
 Velan Studios described the game as a "dodgebrawl" title, and its CEO, Karthik Bala, added that the team chose dodgeball to be the game's core gameplay loop because it was considered to be an "intuitive" sport.
 The game was designed to be accessible for both newcomers, while complex enough for competitive players.
 Velan Studios built an engine named Viper to power the game and created a programming script named V-script, which aimed at countering network latency.

 Publisher Electronic Arts announced in March 2019 that it had signed a publishing deal with Velan Studios.
 It was published under the publisher's EA Originals initiative, which aims at supporting independent games.
 The game was officially announced via a Nintendo Direct on February 17, 2021.
 A beta for the game was held from April 2, 2021, to April 4, 2021, for PC and consoles.
 Knockout City was released for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One (with enhanced backwards compatibility for PlayStation 5 and Xbox Series X and Series S) on May 21, 2021, with cross platform play and shared progression between platforms.
 Velan envisioned the game as a live service, and will be introducing new content regularly via seasons.
-Each season lasted between nine and thirteen weeks.

 In April 2021, it was announced that the game would be available to play at no cost to EA Play and Xbox Game Pass Ultimate subscribers.
 It was later announced that the game would be free-to-play for the first ten days of release.
 The game attracted 2 million players within its first week of release.
 After the launch trial, EA announced that the game would be free-to-play until the player had reached level 25.
 Following the launch of Season 6, the game transitioned into a fully free-to-play title on June 1, 2022.
 Velan Studios also replaced EA to self-publish the game.
 Players who have already purchased the game were compensated with in-game extras including customization items, XP boosts and additional Holobux.
 On September 19, 2022, Velan Studios announced that the game will move from EA's Origin online services to the Epic Online Services with the Version 7.1 patch.
 A one-time account migration system from EA to Epic was available until the release of the Version 8.1 patch on January 10, 2023.

 In February 2023, it was announced that after the completion of the game’s ninth season, the game would shut down on June 6, 2023, though a Windows version compatible with private hosted servers would be available after the shutdown.